coherence-community/coherence-demo/README.md

 The demonstration uses AngularJS 1.4.1, Bootstrap 3.3.4 as well as a number of other frameworks.
 The UI interacts with Coherence using REST.

+*Note:* This demonstration requires 12.2.1.1.0 of Coherence.
+Please see Prerequisites section below.

 Prerequisites
 -------------
 In order to run the demonstration you must have the following installed: